-- Daytona 500 Betting Odds Are Live Now!
+- Odds To Win The Daytona 500 Are Live Now

 Every year, the NASCAR Cup Series starts off with a bang as the Daytona 500 – the first points race of the season – gets underway at the Daytona International Speedway in Daytona, FL.
 As you’d expect, legal Daytona 500 betting also starts off with a bang, but it does so long before the race itself, with the top online sportsbooks posting plenty of NASCAR futures odds and other legal NASCAR betting lines a month or more before the green flag actually drops.

 As the biggest NASCAR event of the year, the Daytona 500 race is unique in that it’s held at the beginning of each season, not at the end.
 For motorsports betting fans, there’s huge value in this model, as it makes the gambling interesting right from the get-go.
 The Daytona 500 has the biggest purse in the sport by far, and if you know where to bet on the Daytona 500 online, you can maximize your purse, too – with no restrictor plates and no restrictions!